 Everything they pursue is all about maintaining inner peace and making their core beliefs self-evident in their daily living.
 Anything else that doesn’t align with this purpose isn’t worth spending time on.

-5. They are terrible multitaskers because they giving each task their undivided attention and like to spend quality time in whatever they’re focusing on at the moment.
+5. They are terrible multitaskers because they prefer giving each task their undivided attention and like to spend quality time in whatever they’re focusing on at the moment.
 They don’t view accomplishing multiple things at once as success.

 In their studies, they like to peruse the subject they’re studying instead of reading snippets of it while trying to update their Instagram, answer some emails, or responding to several texts at once.
 In their work, they like to focus on one project at a time and craft it into the best version it can be, instead of working on several projects at once like a human factory.
 Even though society and most employers put multitaskers on a pedestal, old souls know that multitasking is unsustainable, distracting, and detrimental to growth.
 They only view multi-tasking as instant gratification and nothing more.